NYC Restaurants Where Kids Eat Free

 Burrito Bar and Kitchen – Prospect Heights, Brooklyn

-Little Amigos—ages 7 and younger—eat for free every Sunday from 5pm-8pm.
+Little Amigos—ages 7 and younger—eat for free every Sunday from 5pm-8pm and they even offer face painting from 4:30-7:30pm.
 Playful Tex-Mex selections include selections like "Monkey Fingers," aka chicken fingers.
 A Mexican pizza is also offered, plus the plane-jane option of peanut butter and jelly.
 Mom and dad will appreciate a range of Mexican specialties, plus smoothies, frozen virgin beverages, agua frescas, and more.

 Jimmy Max – Staten Island